nguyenjpus/linux/_posts/2025-09/2025-09-07-(4)-MRB-Partitioning-explained.markdown

+---
+layout: post
-# Understanding MBR Partitioning: Primary, Extended, and Logical Partitions
+title: "Understanding MBR Partitioning: Primary, Extended, and Logical Partitions"
+date: 2025-09-07
+tags: [Basic, MRB]
+---

 This document explains the structure of the Master Boot Record (MBR) partitioning scheme, focusing on the roles of primary, extended, and logical partitions.